leske42/Foundations/UB/README.md

 ## UB Reference List

-The following list is **by all means not comprehensive**.
+The following list is based on C11 Standard.
+It is **by all means not comprehensive**.
 Please look at the Standard when in doubt.

 That said, do try to avoid this stuff in your code:

 **Common stuff**
 - Signed integer **overflow**